-Reference Figure 3. (a) push the wind cups on to the shaft. (b) tighten the set screw with a precision screw driver and make sure the wind cups spin freely.
+Reference Figure 3. (a) push the wind cups on to the shaft. (b) tighten the set screw with the provided precision screwdriver and make sure the wind cups spin freely.

 Note: You may need to back out the set screw first before sliding the cups onto the shaft.